KaisenAmin/c_std/file_io/README.md

 ```
 **Result**
 ```
-Size of file is 88
+Size of file is 113
 ```
+> Note: The exact size reflects the accumulated bytes written by Examples 3–5 in sequence.

 ---